stephanbuys/articles/grokking-diesel.md

 }
 ```

+Models are normal Rust structs that _seem_ to map to your tables.
+This is usually the case for simple models, however, it is very important to note that `Queryable` structs, as the name implies, actually map to the _results_ you want to obtain from a SQL query.

+A `Queryable` struct is a single object or row (partial or complete) that you want to retrieve from a SQL query.
+This `User` object will be queryable from the `users` table, or any query that returns the correct types, as discussed in the `Queryable` section below.

-Note that diesel's SQL types don't support unsigned integers in Postgresql, and that it supports some other custom datatypes too, such as MACADDR (implemented as a `[u8; 6]`), so it might be worthwhile checking `diesel::pg::types` in the docs.
+Note that diesel's SQL types don't support unsigned integers in Postgresql (this is a Postgresql limitation), so it would be worthwhile looking at the appropriate `diesel::*::types` in the documentation to see what your database supports.

 ### Derives, aka "The Codegen Magic"